David Emanuel (fashion designer): Design

 As well as designing sets and costumes for ballet, film, concert, music videos, ad campaigns, theatre and television productions, Emanuel has completed commissions to design a complete range of uniforms and accessories for Virgin Atlantic, in 1991, and the Britannia Airways flight attendant uniforms, in 1999.

+Honours

+Emanuel was appointed Member of the Order of the British Empire (MBE) in the 2026 Birthday Honours for charitable service, recognising his work with Macmillan Cancer Support.